democracyKim/CS_Study/LeetCode/arrays101/Find Numbers with Even Number of Digits/solution.md

 # Intuition
 - Try to find the method of getting nums of digits.
-- When you get digits, you should judge whether or not it is odd.
+- When you get digits, you should judge whether or not it is even.

 # Functions
 - int HowManyDigits(int num)